ksu-cs-textbooks/cis300/content/homework/7fjas9348fjjjpwmcqt/hw5.md

   - This method randomly places the snake food on the board.
 This is done by setting data of a random node to be SnakeFood.
 The food cannot be placed in a node unless it is empty.
 Be sure to store the reference to the node you place the food in the **Food** property above.

-- `public GameNode GetNextNode(Direction dir)`
+- `public GameNode GetNextNode(Direction dir, GameNode current)`

-  - This is a helper method that will return the node that the snake would be going to if it were headed in the given direction.
-The method should return **null** if the snake would move off of the board.
+  - This is a helper method that will return the node that would be next from current if were headed in the given direction.
+The method should return **null** if it would move off of the board.

 - `public SnakeStatus MoveSnake(Direction dir)`